The War Against the Chtorr

 Century 21 Edition, expanded

 The first book in this series, A Matter For Men, was originally published in 1983, with the second, A Day For Damnation coming in 1985.
 Both of these volumes were revised, expanded and republished in 1989, just prior to the release of the third book, A Rage For Revenge.
 The fourth, A Season For Slaughter arrived on the scene in 1992.
 In an interview printed in the back of my copy of the fourth book, Gerrold is asked if it will be another three years before the appearance of the fifth book, and he replies, "God, I hope not."
-But twenty-three years later we are still waiting.
+But twenty-seven years later we are still waiting.
 I don't know as yet how much longer we will have to wait (and it is frustrating), but I have confidence that Gerrold will reward us with another intense, exciting and thought-provoking book.
 Gerrold announced on Facebook (August, 2015) that the book was finished and in beta-reader phase.
-I'm sure there will be further edits based on notes he receives, so I'm not holding my breath, and now it's near the end of 2017.
-I might be lucky enough to get an advance review copy whenever it is ready.
+I'm sure there will be further edits based on notes he receives, so I'm not holding my breath, and now it's near the end of 2019.
+I'm hoping I might be lucky enough to get an advance review copy whenever it is ready.
 Stay tuned.